NSabharwal-27/Operating-Systems/3221_P2_216240707/README.txt

 EECS 3221 CPU Scheduler
 Made by Nikhil Sabharwal 216240707

-This project implements CPU scheduling algorithms such as: FCFS, SJF, RR, Priority, and Priority with RR.
+This project implements CPU scheduling algorithms such as: FCFS, SJF, RR, Priority and priority.

-This projects consists of 18 files: book.txt
+This projects consists of 17 files: book.txt
 CPU.c
 cpu.h